rmed/kouta/docs/introduction.md

-# Kouta
+# Introduction

-A small application framework based on Boost, with components that can be reused accross different projects.
+Kouta is a small **C++20** application framework based on Boost.

-**Requires C++20**.
+It is divided in *packages* depending on the type of functionality offered:

+- Base package (`kouta::base`): Provides the basic building blocks for the application (event loop access and callbacks)
+- I/O package (`kouta::io`): Provides I/O related functionality

 ## Building